 A relatively shallow image, but with a moving personal side.

-For my Master's Thesis, I performed
+For my Master Thesis, I performed

 simulations based on this image for not less than 6 months, getting to know